juanmex/belvo-ruby/README.md

     belvo.transactions.list(params: {page: "2"})
     ...
 ```
+When the result of your call is `nil`, this indicates that there are not more pages to iterate over.

 **Note:** If you create a `Link` without specifying [access_mode](https://docs.belvo.com/#operation/RegisterLink), the SDK will respect the default value from the API.